-The Senate's balance of power remains uncertain.
-If Democrats retain control of the chamber, Sen. Ron Wyden (D-OR) is expected to continue as Chairman of the Finance Committee.
-Mike Crapo (R-ID) is expected to serve as Chair if Republicans have a Senate majority.
+As has been noted, Sen. Ron Wyden (D-OR) is expected to continue as Chairman of the Finance Committee.
+Mike Crapo (R-ID) is expected to serve as Ranking Member.

 Kara M. Bombach Shareholder Washington, D.C.
 202.533.2334 Kara.Bombach@gtlaw.com